 Victims of Crime, Australia presents national statistics about victims of a selected range of offences that came to the attention of state and territory police, including comparisons over time.
 Selected characteristics about the victim (including sex and age) or incident (including weapon use and location) are also presented, as well as the outcome of the police investigation at 30 days from the time of report.
 National data about victims of Assault and the Relationship of the offender to victim data are not available.
 See Explanatory Notes for details.

 Victims of Crime, states and territories presents information about victims of a selected range of offences for selected jurisdictions.
 Statistics about the characteristics of the victim (including sex, age and relationship of offender to victim) or the incident (including weapon use and location) are also presented for selected states and territories.

-Victims of Crime, Indigenous status presents statistics relating to the self-identified Indigenous status of victims in New South Wales, Queensland, South Australia and the Northern Territory for a selected range of offences (refer to Explanatory Notes).
+Aboriginal and Torres Strait Islander Victims of Crime presents statistics relating to victims who identified as Aboriginal or Torres Strait Islander in New South Wales, Queensland, South Australia and the Northern Territory for a selected range of offences (refer to Explanatory Notes).
 Statistics about the characteristics of the victim (including sex, age and relationship of offender to victim) or the incident (including weapon use and location) are also presented for selected states and territories.

 For ease of reading, some offence category labels have been abbreviated throughout this publication.
 See the Explanatory Notes for more information.

-The ABS acknowledges the valuable contribution of the Board of Management of the National Crime Statistics Unit (NCSU), the National Crime Statistics Advisory Group and the staff of the various agencies that provide the data that are presented within this publication.
+The ABS acknowledges the valuable contribution of the staff of the various agencies that provide the data that are presented within this publication, the Board of Management of the National Crime Statistics Unit and the National Crime Statistics Advisory Group.